 Ataxia can affect movement in any area of the body, so there are a wide variety of therapies available based on your symptoms.

-Below are a list of rehabilitative therapies to help treat ataxia in stroke patients:
+Below is a list of rehabilitative therapies to help treat ataxia in stroke patients:

 1. Physical Therapy